 Scratches (up to 10 mils; the equivalent thickness of an average business card) can be removed by light sanding.
 Start with wet silicone carbide abrasive paper (320 grit or finer).
 Use progressively finer grits (i.e. 400, 600, 800) to reduce sanding marks.
 Use Ajax cleanser (or equivalent) for final smoothing.
 A "Micro Mesh" acrylic polishing kit with abrasive papers from 1800 to 8000 grit will provide the best final finish.
-Restore gloss with soft polishing compound.
-It is not the intent of any of these processes to fill-in the material removed due to light scratches but rather to blend the finish of the surrounding area and the scratch together.
+Restore gloss with soft polishing compound, or Bobcat's Vehicle Care Kit (CC AM10021).
+It is not the intent of any of these processes to 'fill-in' the material removed due to light scratches but rather to blend the finish of the surrounding area and the scratch together.